Steamed Chicken with Salted Fish

 The ingredients like sesame oil, ginger, Chinese wine and soy sauce are common items found in an Asian pantry, so I can cook this often and with ease.
 This is definitely my to-go dish whenever I want a homely meal effortlessly.

 Receive new recipes updates in your email box:

 This recipe is really flexible.
-Besides Hua Tiao/Shao Hsing wine, you can also experiment with other types of hard liquor such as D.O.M, X.O or Brandy.
+Besides Shaoxing wine, you can also experiment with other types of hard liquor such as D.O.M, X.O or Brandy.
 If you don’t have black fungus, you can use other types of mushrooms or even fresh ones.
-I added some salted fish for extra deliciousness but if you don’t have it or if you prefer a healthier version, you can omit it.
+If you don’t have salted fish or if you prefer a healthier version, you can omit it.
 The taste will still be good.
 I mean, how can any dish with ginger, sesame oil and wine possibly go wrong?

 42 Responses to “Steamed Chicken with Salted Fish”

 Pingback: Favourite Recipes of 2011 - Happy 2012!